 Less than optimal exposure settings are a gate...
 There are many others and each must be addressed to allow your exposures to slip through.

-After you've optimized everything under your control, you'll eventually hit some other gate that is not under your control; seeing conditions or light pollution or something.
+After you've optimized everything under your control, you'll eventually hit some other gate that is not under your control; seeing conditions or light pollution or something else.
 There's always a limiting gate somewhere.
 But if you effectively manage those things that you can control, you'll be imaging at skill levels of those astrophotographers whose work you've come to admire.
 They may have an edge on equipment, that's yet another gate, but you can do good work at any budget within the limitations those budgets define and ultimately that's what you're after...

 The best results you can get... from the equipment you can afford... under the conditions in which you shoot.